psychemedia/protesting-the-land/steal_goose_off_common.md

 https://babel.hathitrust.org/cgi/pt?id=nyp.33433081662979&seq=407&q1=goose

-Tickler, or, Monthly compendium of good things, in prose and verse : blending, (with many original articles of interest and amusement,) a compilation from the most esteemed authors of former times : with a selection from the most approved works of present day; and forming an elegant repository for the flowers of ancient and modern literature... v.1-3 (Dec.1818-Dec.
+Tickler, or, Monthly compendium of good things, in prose and verse: blending, (with many original articles of interest and amusement,) a compilation from the most esteemed authors of former times : with a selection from the most approved works of present day; and forming an elegant repository for the flowers of ancient and modern literature... v.1-3 (Dec.1818-Dec.
 1821)

 p45